- Monroe, LA 712012213 Justice Street

 - Respite care (relief) for family caregivers

-- Care provided wherever you call home, whether it be a hospital, nursing home, assisted living or your personal residence
+- Care provided wherever you call home, whether it be a hospital, nursing facility or your personal residence

 Dana Jennings graduated from ULM with her Bachelor’s degree in nursing in 1998.
 She worked in a variety of areas including emergency room nursing, general medical, and long term care before joining the Compassus family in August 2004.
 She began her career with Compassus as the Director of Clinical Services and stepped into the role of Executive Director in May 2010.

 Jessica graduated from ULM with a BA in 1997, a MSEd in 1998 and a BSN in 2003.
 She started her nursing career at Glenwood Regional Medical center on CV Telemetry floor and moved to CV ICU where she worked until joining the Compassus family in 2007.
 She worked initially as a RN case manager then as the Admissions Nurse before moving to her current position as Director of Clinical Services in 2010.

 Nicole Richey graduated from Louisiana Tech in 2006 with Associate Degree in Nursing.
 She began her career at Glenwood Regional Medical Center where she worked in Oncology for 2 years.
 She joined the Compassus family in 2008 as the on-call nurse, then as a RN Case Manager before moving to her current role as Admissions nurse.